dynexcoin/dynex-electron-wallet/README.md

 # Dynex Electron Wallet

 [Dynex Electron GUI Wallet](https://dynexcoin.org) - GUI Stands for Graphical User Interface.
 It makes it easy for you to use Dynex with a friendly user interface.
 The Dynex Electron Wallet client allows you to create your wallet, store and send your DNX, view your transactions, stay connected with the Dynex ecosystem.
-Dynex Electron GUI Wallet is available for Windows, Linux, MacOS.

 ## Features:
 This wallet contains the basic functions required to manage your Dynex (DNX):